expecticament/better-help/README.md

 <details>
 <summary>Homepage link</summary>

-When set, the mod id in `/help <command...>` output can become a clickable link:
+When set, the mod name in `/help <command...>` output can become a clickable link:

 ```json
 {